 The value of the imagename parameter is used as the root name of the output image.
 Depending on the particular task and the options chosen, one or more images with names built from that root will be created.
-For example, the clean task run with imagename='ngc5921 a series of output images with names ngc5921.clean, ngc5921.residual, and ngc5921.model will be created.
+For example, the clean task run with imagename='ngc5921 a series of output images will be created with the names ngc5921.clean, ngc5921.residual, ngc5921.model, etc.